openflighthpc/retype-documentation/Retype_Documentation/flight_environment_usage/flight_tools/flight_silo/repo.md

 icon: dot-fill
 ---

 A silo is a storage space that is the same regardless of platform used.
-Despite appearing to be a directory, silos should only be managed by the command line tool.
+Even though a silo may appear as a directory in your cloud storage, it is highly recommended that a silo should **only** be managed by the command line tool.

 ### Creating and Adding Silos